dylan-lang/zlib/documentation/source/zlib-binding.rst

 zlib-binding
 ============

-This module binds the functions of the zlib library.
+This module creates Dylan bindings that directly reflect the zlib C library.

 .. current-library:: zlib